upsideos/upsideos-solana-rwa/README.md

 In the case of stolen assets with sufficient legal reason to be returned to their owner, the issuer can call `freezeWallet()` (Wallets Admin, Transfer Admin), `burnSecurities()`, and `mintSecurities()` (Reserve Admin) to transfer the assets to the appropriate account.

-Although this is not in the spirit of a cryptocurrency, it is available as a response to requirements that some regulators impose on blockchain security token projects.
+Although this is not in the spirit of a cryptocurrency, it is available as a response to requirements that some regulators impose on blockchain RWA projects.

 ## Asset Recovery In The Case of Lost Keys

 In the case of lost keys with sufficient legal reason to be returned to their owner, the issuer can call `freezeWallet()`, `burnSecurities()`, and `mintSecurities()` to transfer the assets to the appropriate account.
 This opens the issuer up to potential cases of fraud.
 Handle with care.

-Once again, although this is not in the spirit of a cryptocurrency, it is available as a response to requirements that some regulators impose on blockchain security token projects.
+Once again, although this is not in the spirit of a cryptocurrency, it is available as a response to requirements that some regulators impose on blockchain RWA projects.

 # Lockup